alcarinquez/Coriolanus/README.md

 # Coriolanus

+alcarinquez

-A Shakespeare reader for the terminal.
+Coriolanus is a Shakespeare reader for the terminal.
 Enjoy the complete works of the Bard!